precog/client-libraries/js/src/analytics/README.md

 If true, any click or enter-key press anywhere in the document will be reported.
 A short string identifying the element is sent with each event.

+* `attention`: `true` | `false` (default)

+If true, each element is broken into a 5x5 logical grid, and every time the user's mouse crosses a tile boundary a new `attention` event will be created.
+This can be useful for building heat-maps of user activity.

 * `scrolling`: `true` | `false` (default)

 If true, the user's vertical scrolling will be tracked.
 This involves breaking